-The damage to your hip joint, if significant, eventually causes pain and can interfere with your activities of daily life.
+Over time, the damage to your hip joint, if significant, causes pain and can interfere with your activities of daily life.
 Hip resurfacing may help decrease your pain, improve your joint mobility, and result in a better quality of life.
-Usually, healthcare providers only recommend hip resurfacing if you still have significant problems even after the use of other, more conservative treatments, like pain medicines and assistive walking Talk with your healthcare provider about the benefits and risks of having hip resurfacing instead of traditional total hip replacement.
+Usually, orthopedic surgeons only advise hip resurfacing if you still have significant problems even after other more conservative treatments, like pain medicines and assistive walking devices.
+Talk with your surgeon about the benefits and risks of having hip resurfacing instead of traditional total hip replacement.
 Hip resurfacing may decrease the risk of certain complications, like hip dislocation.
 But it may increase the risk for other complications.
 These include femoral neck fracture and reaction to metal ion debris.
+If you have